Navigating ADA & WCAG Compliance in 2026: A Guide for Businesses and Local Governments

 Action Steps:

-Conduct usability testing with assistive technologies like screen readers.
+• Conduct usability testing with screen readers and assistive technologies.

 6. Prepare for Global Standards

-For businesses operating in or targeting the European Union, the European Accessibility Act (EAA) mandates WCAG 2.2 compliance by June 2025.
-Aligning with WCAG 2.2 now can prepare organizations for both U.S. and global requirements, reducing future rework.
+The European Accessibility Act (EAA) mandates WCAG 2.2 compliance for businesses serving EU customers by June 2025.
+Aligning with WCAG 2.2 now prepares organizations for both U.S. and global requirements, reducing future rework.

 Action Steps: